Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 Introduction

-For the demo part, you will run a Spring Boot web server application, hosting the GraalVM website.
+For the demo part, you will run a Spring Boot web server application, hosting the GraalVM website latest release documentation.
 Spring Boot 3 has integrated support for GraalVM Native Image, making it easier to set up and configure a project.
-Compiling a Spring Boot application ahead of time can significantly improve the startup time, and reduce its footprint.
+Compiling a Spring Boot application ahead of time can significantly improve the performance and reduce its footprint.

 Workshop Objectives